 Mequon Site Director: Karen Faust

-Acclaimed for its warm environment that nurtures the unique gifts of each child, it has become the premier Jewish early childhood education institution, serving a cross section of the Milwaukee Jewish community.
+Acclaimed for its warm environment that nurtures the unique gifts of each child, Jewish Beginning’s is the premier Jewish early childhood education institution, serving a cross section of the Milwaukee Jewish community.

 The school holds the prestigious accreditation from the National Association for the Education of the Young Child.
 Jewish Beginnings provides youngsters with development of character, love of learning and of all academic areas, providing the foundation for thoughtful, moral decision making.